Caldwell Nursery and Botanic Garden

 Zone: 5-10

-Info: Blue-mist Flower is native to the central and Southeastern US.
+Blue-mist Flower is native to the central and Southeastern US.
 Its bright blue flowers are butterfly magnets!
 Easy to grow, this herbaceous perennial likes full sun to partial shade with medium wet consistently moist soil and will readily naturalize in the garden.
 Works well as both a groundcover or filler plant.
 Blooming is best in summer and early fall.

 Common Name: Red spurge, Caribbean Copper Plant

-Botanical Name: Euphorbia cotinifolia
+Latin Name: Euphorbia cotinifolia

 Family: Euphorbiaceae